TolikPylypchuk/KeyboardSwitch/README.md

 Created by Tolik Pylypchuk

 This application switches typed text as if it were typed with another keyboard layout.

-## Default Switching

-To switch text, all you have to do is select the mistyped text, cut (or copy) it to the clipboard, press the key combination of your choice (the defaults are Ctrl+Alt+X to switch forward and Ctrl+Alt+Z to switch backward) and then just paste the switched text.

-## Instant Switching
+## Switching

-In addition to the default switching mode this app also offers the instant mode.

-**Warning!**
-Instant switching mode is less stable than the default mode.
-Sometimes it doesn't switch properly.
-Use it with caution.
+Instead of manually retyping all that text that you have mistyped, you can switch it using this app.

-Instead of copying and pasting the text manually, you can use the instant switching mode.
-It will copy the text, switch it and paste it in one go.
+It will copy the text, switch it and paste it instantly.
 You just have to select the text and press the key combination (the defaults are Ctrl+Shift+X to switch forward and Ctrl+Shift+Z to switch backward).

 **Note:** A few things to consider:

  - The app simulates pressing Ctrl+C to copy and Ctrl+V to paste text.
 This is the default behaviour for most (if not all) applications.
-But if you are working in an app which behaves differently on those key presses, this app will not be able to switch text.
+But if you are working in an app which behaves differently on those key presses, this app will not be able to instantly switch text.
+You can disable this behaviour, and copy/paste the text manually.

  - Ctrl+Shift work best as the modifier keys for instant switching because pressing Alt will change the focus to some kind of a menu in most apps.

 ## Settings

-The app is completely customisable: you can set character mappings, add new ones, delete them, and even move them around.

-By default scrolling in the settings window is horizontal.
-If you want to scroll vertically, press Ctrl while you scroll.
-Touchpad horizontal scrolling is not supported.

-The app runs in the background, so if you close the settings window, it will not shut down.
-It uses a tray icon, so you can see that it's there.
+The app is completely customizable.
+Common layouts for a couple languages are built-in.
+Before using this app you should make sure the characters are mapped correctly according to the physical layout of keys on your keyboard.

+**Remember**: You can map every character only once per language.
+Otherwise, it would be impossible to map characters deterministically.

 ## Languages

 The app uses the list of your input languages in the same order as defined by the system.
 You can switch both forward and backward through this list.
 The app also automaticly changes your input language, so you don't have to do it yourself.
+You can disable this as well if you so wish.
 You cannot add a language that's not present as one of the system's input languages.
 If you add/remove an input language while the app is running, you'll have to restart it.

-**Note:** The app uses a single layout for a language. e.g. if you are using both English QWERTY and English DVORAK, you can only set one of them for the app to switch.

-## Configuration

-The mappings that this app creates are stored in the file called mappings.dat.
-The file itself is stored in the local app data folder.

-There is another mappings.dat file - the one stored with the app.
-This file contains the default mappings.
-They are used when the app is started for the first time for a user.
+I hope this app will make your life at least 1% easier :)

 ## Changes

+## What's new in version 3.0 (Work in progress)

+  - A completely rewritten app based on .NET Core and working as a truly UI-less app instead of an app with a hidden window
+  - The settings are now a separate app written in Avalonia instead of WPF
+  - Tray icon was removed
+  - Added the ability to switch between multiple layouts of the same language (e.g. QWERTY and Dvorak for English)
+  - Instant switching mode is not extermental anymore and enabled by default

 ### What's new in version 2.1: